Without a doubt, the number one question we receive from women is: What can I do?

 We’re confident that wherever you are in your journey we have a place for you.
 You have questions, we have answers.
-If you’d like to dive deeper than our common questions/answers page, our Community Learning space is your next step.
+If you’d like to dive deeper than our common questions/answers page, our Equipping Series is your next step.
 Sign in and pick a place to start.
 Here you’ll find a host of teaching videos and Q&A sessions from trusted subject-matter experts, friends, and faith leaders.
-(Coming Summer of 2021)

 Another place you can dive deeper and participate in community learning is through the Women of Welcome private Facebook group.
 Request to join to engage with other women in the community.